bitcoinsSG/blockstack/README.md

 The various components include data storage, secure naming, authentication, user identity verification, content ownership verification, and product trading.

 This stack is completely decentralized and only uses open source software.

+// need to add explicit information about how open source the software is in terms of license, may even summarize the license in layman's terms.